Introduction to SSL

 - Email communications and many more.

-The Advantages and Benefits of SSL Certificates
+Advantages and Benefits of SSL Certificates

-As we have learned, SSL is a protocol that is being used to provide secure communications to a computer network.
-Following are the advantages of using SSL:
+As we have seen, SSL is a protocol that is being used to provide secure communications to a computer network.

 1. To wipe out all attempts made by the bad guys, the “Hackers”

-2. Search Engines Ranking and Increase of users presence
+2. Search engines ranking and increase of users presence

-Many of the search engines such as Google have updated their algorithm to a rank website to appear in the search result based on certain parameters and one of them is an SSL secured website.
-Any website with SSL security will get ranked before the website which is not having any security, which means, when uses will search for information, SSL secured website will be displayed at the first in search results while NoNSSL websites will be displayed in the last.
+Many of the search engines, such as Google, have updated their algorithm to a rank website to appear in the search result based on certain parameters, and one of them is an SSL secured website.
+Any website with SSL security will get ranked before the website which is not having any security, which means, when uses will search for information, SSL secured website will be displayed at first in search results while NoNSSL websites will be displayed in the last.
+Another big advantage is of gaining users’ and customers’ trust.
+A website secured with SSL gains users’ trust, and they are less worried about the website’s security aspect, and they do not fear while browsing through the website.

-3. Secure Payments gateway and Safe Shopping
+3. Secure payments gateway and safe shopping

-4. More Security and Extended Authentication
+4. More security and extended authentication

-5. More Robust Encryption for Secure of the Information
+5. More robust encryption for secure of the information

 All the information that is transferred over an SSL connection is encrypted with robust and complex algorithms.
 It is almost impossible to decipher them.
 The encryption algorithms that are mostly used by certificate authorities are RSA, DSA, and ECC.
-Any sensitive information such as passwords or credit card numbers, when sent over a network will be secured with robust encryption and that will not allow the hackers to crack it.
+Any sensitive information, such as passwords or credit card numbers, when sent over a network will be secured with robust encryption, and that will not allow the hackers to crack it.

 Conclusion